creamakerspace/website/content/classes/_index.md

 sort_by = "weight"
 +++

-{% message(header="Makerspace Closing" class="is-danger") %}
+{% message(header="Closed Permanently" class="is-danger") %}
-The last day of operations is June 2.
+Crea Makerspace closed in June 2024.
 See our <a href="/blog/2024/farewell">Farewell post</a> for details.
 {% end %}

 ## Classes at Crea

-These are just some of the classes we have had the privilege of teaching:
+These are just some of the classes we had the privilege of teaching: